cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   encoded input.
 (An "arithmetic circuit" is a function comprised of arithmetic operations in the field.)
-The circuit's output is a single field element: if zero, then the input is said to be "valid"; otherwise, if the output is non-zero, then the input is said to "invalid".
+The circuit's output is a single field element: if zero, then the input is said to be "valid"; otherwise, if the output is non-zero, then the input is said to be "invalid".
 * The aggregate result is obtained by summing up the encoded input vectors and computing some function of the sum.